5 Donation Jar Ideas For More Cash & Credit Card Donations

 Having a well-designed donation jar is about more than just making it look visually appealing (though that does help to attract potential donors!); it’s about gaining your supporters' trust as well.

-Designing your donation jar is time worth spent because it helps:
+Designing your donation jar is time well spent because it helps:

 Designing your jar is one of the most important steps.
 In other words: with unbranded donation jars, donors will be more tentative about donating because it isn’t clear how their money will be used.